muthusm/Sequence-to-Sequence-Learning-with-Neural-Networks/README.md

 ### Approach
 There have been a number of related attempts to address the general sequence to sequence learning problem with neural networks.
+Different LSTMs for input(encoder) and output(decoder) languagues

 ### Framework : Sequence to Sequence (Seq2Seq) Model